Guide to Alt Text for Emails

 Example 1

-The main image in this email is a collage.
-Instead of trying to describe each individual image, the alt text might be: “Collage of wine-related images”
+If the image is a collage, instead of trying to describe each individual image, the alt text might be: “Collage of wine-related images”

 Example 2

-The main image, for all intents and purposes, mirrors exactly what is written below it: “Women’s Basketball vs. Pacific.”
+If the main image, for all intents and purposes, mirrors exactly what is written below it; i.e. picture of women's basketball game with the text below it: “Women’s Basketball vs. Pacific.”
 So alt text describing the image is not necessary.
-However, since the image is also a clickable link, there needs to be alt text that describes where the link leads.
+However, if the image is also a clickable link, there needs to be alt text that describes where the link leads.
 Suitable alt text might be: “USF vs. Pacific women’s basketball registration page.”

-In addition, the “Purchase Tickets” link below the subheadline is not descriptive enough.
+In addition, a link with the text "Purchase Tickets" is not descriptive enough.
 It does not convey any context about where the link leads and what is being purchased.
 One solution is to create aria-label text that says: “Purchase tickets for USF vs. Pacific women’s basketball.”

 The email will still display the text “Purchase tickets”, but the screen reader will read the more detailed description.